Campeonato Brasileiro Série A: Most appearances

 Below is the list of clubs that have more appearances in the Campeonato Brasileiro.
-There are 157 teams that have taken part in 10 Taça Brasil, 4 Torneio Roberto Gomes Pedrosa and 52 Campeonato Brasileiro editions.
+There are 159 teams that have taken part in 1 Copa dos Campeões Estaduais, 10 Taça Brasil, 4 Torneio Roberto Gomes Pedrosa and 54 Campeonato Brasileiro editions.
 The teams in bold compete in Série A currently.
+The year in parentheses represents the most recent year of participation at this level.